JB55Matthews/Seam-Carving/README.md

 Where the main information of the image has stayed, and areas where there is little information has been cut dynamically.

-**Note:** Currently this project has not been optimized for speed, and so this process is currently on the order of a few minutes for seam carving a lot of some large images, however if more time gets allocated to this project in future this will be quickened substantially ideally.
+**Note:** Currently this project has not been optimized for speed, and so this process is currently on the order of a few minutes for seam carving a high percentage of some large images, however if more time gets allocated to this project in future this will be quickened substantially ideally.

 ## Basics of Seam Carving